Democratic Republic of the Congo–Rwanda conflict (2022–present)

 There were two efforts at peace negotiations organized between the DRC and Rwanda: one hosted by Kenya in 2022, which failed, and another hosted by Angola in 2024, the latter leading to a ceasefire agreement in August.
 Fighting between Congolese forces and Rwandan-backed M23 rebels resumed in October 2024 after having slowed down, and intensified towards the end of the year.
 Planned negotiations between Rwandan president Paul Kagame and Congolese president Félix Tshisekedi in December were cancelled over disagreements about preconditions.
 The Rwanda Defence Force had up to 4,000 troops in the DRC by a UN estimate in December 2024, and this increased to as much as 12,000 by March 2025.

 During January 2025, the rebels carried out a successful offensive on Goma, the capital of the DRC's North Kivu province, displacing over 400,000 people and causing the DRC to cut off its diplomatic ties with Rwanda.
 The Congolese government called Rwandan military support for the rebels a "declaration of war."
 The fall of Goma after several days of fighting in late January has been the largest escalation of the Kivu conflict since M23 first occupied the city in 2012.
 M23 continued its advance into the rest of North Kivu and into South Kivu during February, capturing the latter's capital Bukavu.
 The African Union has called on M23 to withdraw to prevent the "balkanization" of the DR Congo and the United Nations Security Council adopted Resolution 2773 that also called on Rwanda to end its support for M23.
 Following negotiations in June 2025 brokered by the United States, Rwanda and the DRC agreed to a preliminary peace treaty.
 The final agreement consists of Rwanda withdrawing its troops within 90 days and the DRC ending all support for the FDLR.
 As of September 2025, Rwandan troops have not withdrawn.
+Rwanda was accused of violating the agreement, It has also been questioned if the peace agreement even resulted in the conflict ending.